This website is being reviewed for updates. Some information is offline. We apologize for any inconvenience.

 Rural communities can also use formal prioritization strategies, including:

-• Nominal Group Process: A facilitated approach that uses a series of votes to narrow down priorities.
+• Nominal Group Technique: A facilitated approach that uses a series of votes to narrow down priorities.
 Each member of the group, such as a community advisory board, will select their top priorities.
 Based on the responses, the issues with the most votes are the ones that are selected as major priorities.

 • Hanlon Method/ Basic Priority Rating System: Prioritizes issues by assigning a score (1-10) in each of the following categories: magnitude (size), importance (urgency, severity, consequence), and potential intervention success.

 Less formal methods for prioritization include roundtable discussions, unstructured focus groups, general forums, and community meetings/forums.
-The Rural Health Equity Toolkit provides additional context about using data to identify priorities.